philfoster/option_screener/README.md

 	This project is meant to provide tools for finding covered call options that meet specific criteria around goals and market tone.

-	The scripts require an API authtoken.
+	The scripts require an E*Trade API authtoken.
 When created, the auth token is cached for a period of two hours.
 If one of the scripts uses the auth token it is refreshed (a maximum of one refresh per five minutes).
 If no valid auth token exists, you'll be given a URL to paste into a